boblete/boblete.github.io/README.md

 #### Results -
 It has become more ambient - I am not too happy about the ups and downs of the chord progression - its too negative - some aspects of the glitchy sound design are hitting the spot for me - need to work more on the musical aspect - it needs to sound more pensive - more suspensful

- //
-What will be done?
-How will it be done?
-What Happened?
-What changed?
-What was revealed?

 ________________
 ## Experiment + Research